rubengr16/BeginnersGuidePython3/README.md

-# Python
+# A beginners Guide to Python3 Programming
 Examples and exercises from "A beginners Guide to Python3 Programming" by John Hunt.
-Proposed exercises start from chapter 3.
+Examples and exercises start at Chapter 3.
+So Chapter 1.
+Introduction and Chapter 2.
+Setting Up the Python Enviroment are skipped.